With so many mobile phones in the market, it can be a daunting task selecting what device to buy for your use. Here are a few tips:

-As for local connectivity, if you will be transferring files from one device to another, a phone with bluetooth and/or USB connectivity is a must.
+As for local connectivity, if you will be transferring files from one device to another, a phone with Bluetooth and/or USB connectivity is a must.

 3. Preferred Text Input

-If you need to input a fairly good amount of text, you certainly need a device with a QWERTY keyboard.
+If you need to input a fairly good amount of text, you certainly require a device with a QWERTY keyboard.
 You won’t get laptop speeds, but it is way better than the multi-typing on regular phone keypads.

 Modern touchscreen phones also have very good on-screen keyboard options.
 You can look in that direction as well.
 Just beware of the menace of autocorrect, or you could end up typing out a disastrous email.